South Karelia Grants

 Grant-related enquiries should be sent to firstname.lastname@example.org.
 Enquiries may also be directed to Fund Officer Päivikki Eskelinen-Rönkä and Secretary Ritva Rehunen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications will be announced at the latest on May 17th.
+The grant decisions of the January round of applications 2022 will be announced on May 17th.
 Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn after May 18th.
+The grants can be withdrawn from May 11th.